Bridging Finance

 Bridging loans are not as expensive as people think.
 When considering the overall cost of your project, a bridging loan could save you money.
 Being able to transact quickly gives you buying power and the ability to negotiate over your competition.

-The interest rate you pay is determined by various factors, including the LTV of the property, property type and condition, your planned project, your exit strategy, and your own strength as a borrower, primarily your experience of doing the same, net asset value, and credit file.
+- Rates: Starting from 6.8% (0.57% per month) and determined by risk factors such as LTV, property type and condition, planned project, exit strategy and your own strength as a borrower, primarily your experience of doing the same, net asset value, and credit file.

 How to calculate the overall cost of a bridging loan